Tonejs/unmute/README.md

 ## USAGE

-Currently Tone.js is a dependency.
-Make sure that Tone.js is installed and loaded on the page.
-Then the mute button can be added to the page like so:
+The mute button can be added to the page like so:

 ```javascript
 UnmuteButton()